• Training structure

 Presentation

-The Microbiology course of the Life Sciences degree is a multidisciplinary scientific training focused on the knowledge of microorganisms in the broad sense (prokaryotes, viruses, eukaryotic microorganisms).
-The study of their structures and their functions will be deepened as well as their mode of multiplication.
-The genetics, the molecular mechanisms involved and their regulation will be examined for the different microorganisms.
-Their roles in the environment and the different modes of interaction between microorganisms and their hosts will be discussed.
+The Microbiology course in the Life Sciences bachelor's degree is a multi-disciplinary scientific program focusing on microorganisms in the broadest sense (prokaryotes, viruses, eukaryotic microorganisms).
+Their structures and functions will be studied in depth, as will their mode of multiplication.
+Genetics, the molecular mechanisms involved and their regulation will be examined for the various microorganisms.
+Their role in the environment and the different modes of interaction between microorganisms and their hosts will be addressed.
 Their use in biotechnology, their impact on animal and plant pathology and their interactions with immune defense mechanisms will be studied.
-The means of fighting against pathogens will also be detailed.
+The means of combating pathogens will also be detailed.

-This "Microbiology" course aims to show the great diversity of the microbial world as well as the multiple applications of this discipline, particularly in the field of health and the environment.
+This "Microbiology" pathway is designed to show the great diversity of the microbial world and the many applications of this discipline, particularly in the fields of health and the environment.

 Read more